segmentio/parquet-go/README.md

 entire file content must be buffered prior to generating it.
 In some cases, the files might even be larger than the amount of memory available to the program.

-The `paruqet.Writer` can be configured to use disk storage instead as a scratch buffer when generating files, by configuring a different page buffer pool using the `parquet.ColumnPageBuffers` option and `parquet.PageBufferPool` interface.
+The `parquet.Writer` can be configured to use disk storage instead as a scratch buffer when generating files, by configuring a different page buffer pool using the `parquet.ColumnPageBuffers` option and `parquet.PageBufferPool` interface.